pkeilbach/htwg-practical-nlp/docs/lectures/language_models.md

 - Blog posts
 - Tweets

+A corpus can be **general**, such as Wikipedia or news articles, or it can be **domain specific**, such as medical texts or legal documents.

 !!! note "Vocabulary size vs. corpus size"

     Note that the **vocabulary size** $|V|$ is the number of unique words in the corpus, whereas the **corpus size** $|C|$ is the total number of words in the corpus.